-It tells us that at 3 pm, on February 11, 1945, the final day of the Crimean or Yalta conference, FDR's top aide, the all-powerful Hary Hopkins, left the American delegation and traveled to Simferopol to board the Soviet train, where he spent the night.
+It tells us that at 3 pm, on February 11, 1945, the final day of the Crimean or Yalta Conference, FDR's very closest aide, the all-powerful Hary Hopkins, left the quarters of the American delegation and traveled by car 32 miles to Simferopol.
+There, Hopkins boarded the Soviet train, where he spent the night.

-Of course, there's nothing to see there ... but think of it.
-With all that has been written and said about Yalta, the president's top advisor boarding the Soviet train immediately after the conference's conclusion seems to have escaped notice.
+Think about that.
+With all that has been written and said about Yalta, about Roosevelt, about Stalin, about the "betrayal at Yalta," the president's top advisor embarking on a solo trip to the Soviet train immediately after the conference's conclusion escaped notice.

 Here is the datebook entry in detail.
 I don't know who wrote it.

-3:00 - HLH went by car to Simferolpol where boarded the Russian train & spent night.
+3:00 - HLH went by car to Simferopol where boarded the Russian train & spent night.

 This presents us with a new historical mystery.
 Why, after seven days of intense "summit" meetings, did Harry Hopkins decide to join the Soviets for one final, very exclusive session?
 For Auld Lang Syneski?
 For now, by way of answer, I will recommend my own backgrounder on Hopkins' highly alarming brand of personal Soviet relations, which included aranging secret shipments of Manhattan-Project-embargoed uranium to Stalin and, further, blowing the cover of (good) FBI surveillance on Soviet atomic espionage to the Soviets, here.

-Will we ever know what realy happened?
+Will we ever know what really happened?
 Does anyone care?

 And then there are all those useful fools ....